 If you’ve already put your £20,000 in a cash ISA, don’t panic; you can easily transfer your money from a cash ISA into a stocks and shares one to benefit from the generous tax benefits.

 What to do with £20,000

-Cash used to be King, but with interest rates low for over 100 months, inflation has outpaced the returns on easy access cash ISAs.
+Cash used to be King, but with interest rates low for some time, even the tighter monetary policy environment is low by historical standards, inflation has outpaced the returns on easy access cash ISAs.